-R&I Policy Score: 7 In research and development policy France performs well.
-According to the EU Innovation Policy Report, France is ranked eleventh (of 27 EU countries) with respect to innovation capacity; in the report's global innovation index, France performs above the EU average but is ranked in the group of "innovation followers," behind the group of "innovation leaders."
-Overall spending on research and development represents 2.3% of GDP, below the OECD average and far from the EU target of 3%.
-Whereas public spending on research efforts in France is comparable to the best-performing countries, private spending is low but growing thanks to the fiscal incentives put in place by the Sarkozy government and maintained by the Hollande administration.
-France's main weaknesses are its relatively low private resource mobilization for research and development efforts, a less than innovative corporate environment, especially with small- and medium-sized businesses, and weak cooperation between the private and public sectors.
+R&I Policy Score: 7 Having improved since 2007, France performs well in research and development policy.
+According to the EU Innovation Scoreboard 2015, France is ranked tenth (among 28 EU countries) with respect to innovation capacity; in the report's global innovation index, France performs slightly above the EU average but is ranked in the group of "innovation followers," behind the group of "innovation leaders."
+Overall spending on research and development represents 2.23% of GDP, below the OECD average and far from the EU target of 3%.
+Whereas public spending is comparable to the best-performing countries, private spending is low but growing thanks to the fiscal incentives put in place by the Sarkozy government and maintained by the Hollande administration.
+France's main relative weaknesses are its low private investment, a less than innovative corporate environment, especially with small- and medium-sized businesses, and weak cooperation between the private and public sectors.